scbirlab/nf-sbrnaseq/README.md

 The file must have a header with the column names below, and one line per sample to be processed.

 - `sample_id`: the unique name of the sample
 - `genome_id`: The [NCBI assembly accession](https://www.ncbi.nlm.nih.gov/datasets/genome/) number for the organism that the guide RNAs are targeting.
 This number starts with "GCF_" or "GCA_".
+If you want to align to multiple genomes (as in a barnyard experiment), you can separate them with `+`, e.g. `GCF_000009045.1+GCF_000005845.2`.

 If using local files (`from_sra = false`):
 - `fastq_pattern`: the search glob to find FASTQ files for each sample in `fastq_dir`.
 The pipleine will look for files matching `<fastq_dir>/*<fastq_pattern>*`, and should match only two files, corresponding to paired reads.